Syed Ahmad Barelvi: Legacy

-Syed Ahmad is widely regarded as the founder of the subcontinental Ahl-i Hadith movement and his teachings are highly influential amongst its members.
+Syed Ahmad is widely regarded as the founder of the subcontinental Ahl-i Hadith movement and his teachings remain influential amongst its members.
 Another major group that carries his legacy is the Deobandi school of thought.
+Across South Asia, Syed Ahmad is widely revered by Muslims both as a saint and as a shahīd (martyr).

-Scholar Edward Mortimer believes Syed Ahmad anticipated modern Islamists in waging jihad and attempting to create an Islamic state with strict enforcement of Sharia.
-Scholar Olivier Roy considers Syed Ahmad to be the first modern Islamic leader to lead a movement that was "religious, military and political" and to address the common people and rulers with a call for jihad.
+Edward Mortimer asserted that Syed Ahmad anticipated modern Islamists in the call for jihad and attempts to create Islamic state with strict enforcement of Shari'a.
+Olivier Roy considers Syed Ahmad to be the first modern Islamic leader in South Asia to lead a movement that was "religious, military and political" and to address the common people and rulers with a call for jihad.
 The mujahideen were unprecedented for their tactics of popular mobilization aimed at swiftly achieving the objectives of social reformation through military means, combined with fierce hostility towards non-Muslim powers such as the British Empire and the Sikhs.
 Syed Ahmad was committed to expand his emirate to the whole of South Asia and authored tracts calling upon Indian Muslims to join the cause of jihad.

-Syed Ahmad attained the exemplar status of shahid (martyr), one of the highest honours in Islam, and would inspire generations of Militant Islamist ideologues and jihadi activists throughout the 19th, 20th, and 21st centuries.
-His calls to action—such as a return to the pristine Islam of the Salaf, and the purifying of Islamic culture from Western and Shi'i influences through armed jihad—became major hallmarks of South Asian and Central Asian militant Islamist movements like the Taliban.
-Al-Qaeda's ideology was greatly inspired by Syed Ahmad's jihad movement, which was waged from Eastern Afghanistan and Khyber Pakhtunkwa.
+Syed Ahmad attained the exemplar status of shahīd (martyr), one of the highest honours in Islam, and would inspire generations of militant Islamist ideologues and jihadi activists throughout the 19th, 20th, and 21st centuries.
+His calls to action — such as a return to the pristine Islam of the Salaf, and the purifying of Islamic culture from Western and Shi'i influences through armed jihad — became major hallmarks of South Asian and Central Asian militant Islamist movements like the Taliban.
+Al-Qaeda's ideology was greatly inspired by Syed Ahmad's jihad movement, which was waged from eastern Afghanistan and Khyber Pakhtunkwa.
 Influenced by Syed Ahmad, contemporary jihadists compare American hegemony to the 19th century British rule to justify their campaigns.

 The jihad movement of Syed Ahmad made a great impact on Islamic scholarly tradition of South Asia and would deeply divide many clerics and theologians.
 Some intellectuals and scholars criticised the militant aspects of his reform programme, especially its sectarian violence against other self-professed Muslims whom the mujahideen declared as heretics or apostates.
-Scholars like Wahiduddin Khan asserted that Syed Ahmad's jihad was illegitimate, since it was self-declared and not waged by a Muslim ruler.
-Meanwhile, South Asian Islamists eagerly embraced Syed Ahmad's teachings and popularised his writings that sought the militant restoration of an Islamic state.
-All major organisations that wage militant jihad in Pakistan, Afghanistan, and Kashmir use the rhetoric and legacy of Syed Ahmad's mujahideen to shore up support from the conservative base.
-Hafiz Saeed's Lashkar-e-Taiba and Masood Azhar's Jaish-e-Muhammad are two major militant Islamist organisations inspired by Syed Ahmad that wage jihad against India in Kashmir.
+Wahiduddin Khan argued that Syed Ahmad's jihad was illegitimate, since it was self-declared and not waged by a Muslim ruler.
+Meanwhile, South Asian Islamists embraced Syed Ahmad's teachings and popularised his writings that sought the militant restoration of an Islamic state.
+All major organisations that subsequently wage militant jihad in Pakistan, Afghanistan, and Kashmir use the rhetoric and legacy of Syed Ahmad's mujahideen to gain support from the conservative base.
+Hafiz Saeed's Lashkar-e-Taiba and Masood Azhar's Jaish-e-Muhammad are two major militant Islamist organisations inspired by Syed Ahmad's movement active in Indian-administered Jammu and Kashmir.
 Other organisations include Harkat-ul-Mujahideen, a jihadist group in Pakistan.